 In our beginning days, we Nazarenes financed missions with special offerings like that.
-The first foreign trip by a general superintendent was paid for by a church-wide special offering.
-In our early years local churches were besieged with requests to take offering after offering for general church ministries.
+A church-wide special offering paid for the first foreign trip by a general superintendent.
+In our early years, local churches were besieged with requests to take offering after offering for general church ministries.
 At one early General Assembly, delegates complained that the continual offerings "overdid the matter of solicitation ... sometimes even cutting pastors' salaries short."

 Is there a better way?
 How can we finance what needs to be done without smothering people with endless offering appeals?
-Can we assure that the custom harvesters don't run out of gas in the middle of harvesting a field?
+Can we ensure that the custom harvesters don't run out of gas while harvesting a field?
 The 1923 General Assembly delegates felt so.
 Their answer was to combine all general church ministries into one unified General Board.
-Rather than every ministry office making its own funding drive, all became part of the new General Board, integrating their offering appeals into one unified budget or fund which came to be called General Budget (now named World Evangelism Fund).
+Rather than every ministry office making its own funding drive, all became part of the new General Board, integrating various offering appeals into one unified budget or fund which came to be called General Budget (now named the World Evangelism Fund).

 Initially, every church was just urged to give liberally to support what would eventually become the World Evangelism Fund.
 Then, some districts began setting goals of so much money per member.
 Finally, in 1949, global evangelism offering goals were linked to local church income.
-Each local church was asked to aim at giving 10 percent of its income for world evangelism.
+Each local church was asked to give giving 10 percent of its income to world evangelism efforts.
 It would be like a "tithe" given by the churches.
 When we began this Ten Percent giving emphasis, giving to World Evangelism Fund and Approved Specials was under 6 percent across the denomination.
 It has now grown to well over 9 percent.
 We're closing in on that Ten Percent goal. [ More on 10% giving ]

 Parenthetically, some use the Ten Percent formula to note how incomprehensible it is that less than one-tenth of every dollar given to the local church goes for world missions.
-They contend that far too much of what they "give to the Lord" winds up being spent on local ministries.
+They contend that far too much of what they "give to the Lord" is spent on local ministries.
 Those reaping most of the benefits of "the Lord's money" are actually the givers themselves.

 At any rate, to underwrite this budget, a system evolved in which two big offerings, one at Easter and another at Thanksgiving (or Christmas in countries other than the U.S. and Canada), began raising most of the money for what was then called "General Budget."
 For many churches, Easter and Thanksgiving (or Christmas) offerings are highlights of the year.
 Occasionally I've been in churches that regularly take part of their regular offerings to meet their share of the World Evangelism Fund.
 That's a real tithe of the tithe!
 Others depend less on two big offerings, using a year-round giving system called Faith Promise, where members add something for world missions to their weekly tithe check.

-In whatever way it is raised on the local level, World Evangelism Fund is the key element in putting our custom harvesters in the field.
-With more than 10,000 churches underwriting this World Evangelism Fund, we are able to put crews on our harvest combines.
+In whatever way it is raised locally, the World Evangelism Fund is the key element in putting our custom harvesters in the field.
+With more than 30,000 churches worldwide underwriting this World Evangelism Fund, we can put crews on combines and send them into the ripe fields.
 Haiti, for instance, is unusually responsive today.
 We've reaped an incredible harvest in that Caribbean nation, immeasurably aided by our World Evangelism Fund system of basic funding. [ missions in Haiti ]

-Yet, Haiti's responsiveness does not blind us to other opportunities around the globe.
+Yet, Haiti's responsiveness does not blind us to other opportunities elsewhere in the world.
 We use our budget-funded system to plan and execute long-term strategies for carrying out the Great Commission.
-A global strategy funded by World Evangelism Fund forces us into a balanced view of opportunities and responsibilities around the world.
+A global strategy funded by the World Evangelism Fund forces us into a balanced view of opportunities and responsibilities worldwide.
 We do not flood one country while ignoring others.

 A budget system also offers advantages on the spending end.
 During periods of retrenchment, a budget system can keep missions going.
 Working on a budget can nurture a passion for efficiency.
 That was, in fact, the hope of the General Assembly committee that recommended establishing a World Evangelism Fund.
 That committee said one result of having a General Board should be "not a larger, but a more compact organization."
-Operating on a budget also avoids a stuttering, stop-start cycle of overspending after big offerings and then having to rein in if income drops off.
+Operating on a budget also avoids a stuttering, stop-start cycle of overspending after big offerings and having to rein in when income drops.

 The word budget sticks in some people's craw not only for its tax overtones.
 It also may smack of limits.
 Constant talk of "paying the budgets" even gives some the impression we're preoccupied with money.
 Budget can give the impression that we're more concerned with sustaining an organization than we are with carrying out Kingdom mandates.
 Just thinking of the word budget rather than what it is doing leads to bad decisions when expenses rise above income.
 When money gets tight in a local church, paying the budgets is often put off.
 Maintaining the local ministry inevitably takes precedence over an imposed tax being spent on things unrelated to the mission of the local church.

 Some of our problems with budget may also be because we tried coining a new meaning for it.
 We Nazarenes have long talked about "paying our budgets."
 You really cannot do that, however.
-World Book encyclopedia calls budget "a financial plan that helps people make the best possible use of their money."
-So, a budget is not something you pay.
+The World Book encyclopedia says budget is "a financial plan that helps people make the best possible use of their money."
+So, a budget is technically not something you pay.
 A budget is really a spending plan, not a fund-raising one

 You can give to the World Evangelism Fund.
 You shouldn't say, however, that you've been "assigned a budget."
 Budgets are not what you're asked to give.
 Budgets are spending plans.
 They're not paid or collected.
 Only the general church can be said to have a "general budget."
 That's the plan of how the General Board expects to spend the money it receives in a year.